mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/operations/infrastructure-providers/index.md

 excerpt: Managing infrastructure providers used by Kommander
 ---

-Infrastructure providers, like AWS, provide the infrastructure for your Konvoy clusters.
+Infrastructure providers, like AWS, provide the infrastructure for your DKP clusters.
 To automate their provisioning, Kommander needs authentication keys for your preferred infrastructure provider.
 You may have many accounts for a single infrastructure provider.

 In order to provision new clusters and manage them, Kommander needs infrastructure provider credentials.
 Currently, AWS is supported.